dominioncfg/just-functional-read-the-docs/pages/library-components.md

 ### Variables

-Variables are defined in the string when creating the function and they are assigned values when evaluating throught the EvaluationContext class.
+Variables are defined in the string when creating the function and they are assigned values when evaluating through the EvaluationContext class.
 Variables are **case sensitive**.

 #### Variable Provider

 The role of variable providers is to "say" what are the variables that you Function will support.
-Out of the box the library will use the EvaluationContext to get the variables.
+By default the library will use the EvaluationContext to get the variables.
 But let say that you need to validate user input and you only allow functions with this variables: X,Y,Z then evaluating a function with another variable like 'J' will fail even if the values are supplied in the EvaluationContext, to acheive this you could use the PredefinedVariablesProvider.

 At the moment there are two variables provider availables:

 ##### EvaluationContextVariablesProvider

-This is the default provider and it will try to get all the available variables from the Evaluation Context whenever you evaluate your functon (Evaluate|EvaluateAsync).
+This is the default provider and it will try to get all the available variables from the Evaluation Context whenever you evaluate your function (Evaluate|EvaluateAsync).
 Note that when using the compiled evaluator this proccess is only done the first time you are Evaluating the function.

 To use this provider you can do the following: